anthony-boileau/Team-28-Polyfinance-datathon-2024/README.md

 ### Technology Stack

-- Transformer: anthropic claude 3 on AWS. one of the models that was available, quite polished
+- Transformer: anthropic claude 3 on AWS. one of the models that was available. chosen because 3.5 sonnet is available up to a certain token limit for free thus unlocking the ability for claude to prompt engineer itself
-- DB: ChromaDB, open source vector db and deployable on AWS
+- DB:  Chromadb, open source and deployable with aws.
+We managed to create an aws stack but then aws refused to connect no matter what we did therefore we are forced to run it locally for the data layer. it is what it is.
 - UI/api layer: Streamlit, python power and ease of use
 - Data sources: SEC's edgar, yfinance due to being free access

 ### System Architecture

 ![UML deployment diagram](img/uml-deployment.png)
 ![generate report](img/uml-sequence-generate-report.png)

 ## 📊 Report Components